DamienRobert/sudoku/README.md

   (Activates `-ni -nar -nac -nab` and suppress some informative messages)

 The defaut command line is  `-b 2 -f -bo min -o -ar -ab -ni`.

+## Copyright

+Copyright © 2007-2012 Damien Robert

+MIT License.
+See {file:COPYING} for more details.